lunapaint/vscode-luna-paint/README.extension.md

 The Rectangle tool can be used to draw a rectangle and then manipulate it within the canvas.

-- Supported include blend mode, style (fill, outline or both), outline size.
+- Supported include blend mode, style (fill, outline or both) and outline size.
 - Hold shift to drawing a square.
 - Options can be independently configured, even after drawing the rectangle.
 - The rectangle dimensions and top left coordinates are shown in the status bar.